 Why should Interfaith Conflict Resolution be concerned about the way temporal power is projected from one or more centres on the globe?
 We are not party-political.
 We are not even strictly political, nor strictly religious.
 We are not a religion, new or otherwise.
 We would be if we were a church or temple or congregation or denomination or sect within a faith.
 But our public mission is about the relations between these religious entities.
-The space where these relations are mediated (and hopefully harmonised) is in some respects political, since the dominant liberal, parliamentary democracy model of the secular state must accommodate people of various faith backgrounds and guarantee peaceful coexistence between them.
+The space where these relations are mediated (and hopefully harmonised) is in some respects political, since the dominant liberal, parliamentary democracy model of the secular state (pre 2017) must accommodate people of various faith backgrounds and guarantee peaceful coexistence between them.
 Yet in other respects we are concerned with church-state relations : with relations between the religious organisation of society and the political organisation of society.

 Bear in mind that the term “church-state relations” is here used in a generic and universal sense.
 For example, in the world’s largest democracy, India, “church” refers to the (four-fifths) dominant religion, Hinduism.
 The governing political party of the day also has a Hindu colouring to it.
 The old term “Hindustan” conveys the notion of a religious organism, in much the same way as the old term “Christendom”.
 In Iran, church-state relations would be between the dominant Shia Islam, led by its clerical hierarchy, and the government of the day.
 In Israel, it is Judaism expressed through various strands - orthodox, ultra-orthodox, reform etc. - in relation to the (present) Likud-led political government that constitutes church-state relations.